iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

 ## Model registry does not display the models in my Git repositories

-For a model to be displayed in the model registry, it has to be registered using [GTO].
-You can [register the model] from DVC Studio or with the [`gto` CLI].
+For a model to be displayed in the model registry, it has to be [added] using DVC.

 ## My models have disappeared even though I did not remove (deprecate) them